 This would have concluded our tour of Seoul, but at 9 pm Tim and I were getting hungry again.
 After finishing laundry, we walked out to the alleyway of small restaurants near our hotel, just for a quick snack.
 Leaving Tyler and Kara in the hotel, we both vowed that we would eat something cheap and quick, since tomorrow we had an early flight to Jeju.

 We ended up eating at a small restaurant off of one of the alleyways near our hotel.
 Our “quick snack” turned into a culinary adventure, eating stir fried octopus, drinking way too much soju, and making some new friends.
-Our late night turned out to be one of the best experiences of the trip and it was so interesting and so much fun that it deserves to be its own post.
+Our late night turned out to be one of the best experiences of the around the world trip and it was so interesting and so much fun that it deserves to be its own post.
 Read about it here!

 Where We Stayed